APCSOswegoEast/IntroAssignment/README.md

 9. To save your changes, scroll down and click on *Commit Changes*
 ![Image 7](/Images/SampleAssignmentSimple7.PNG)

-9. Now, click on index.html and then click on the pencil.
+10. Now, click on index.html and then click on the pencil.
 Change the Title, Header and Footer of your webpage.
 Scroll down and click on "Commit Changes"
 ![Image 8](/Images/SampleAssignmentSimple8.png)

-10. To enable a web page for your program, click on *Settings*.
+11. To enable a web page for your program, click on *Settings*.
 Scroll down to the area marked *GitHub Pages*, and choose *Master branch*.
 Click save and you should see a message with the URL of your webpage
 ![Image 9](/Images/GitHubPages3.PNG)

-18. Submit the URL of your finished assignment to the dropbox in school loop
+12. Submit the URL of your finished assignment to Google Classroom.